heroiclabs/nakama-docs/docs/swift-ios-client-guide.md

 ## Install

-There are three ways to import the Swift client into your project:
+There are a few ways to import the Swift client into your project:

 1. Cocoapods